 These are the basics of the anatomy of a turntable that you’ll need to know when you’re shopping around.
 Of course once you’ve made you choice and you begin to delve into audio quality in search of the perfect sound, the better your initial choice of turntable the more options you’ll have for upgrades and settings.

-Check out our article on how to rock the best audio setup for your turntable.
+Check out my article on how to rock the best audio setup for your turntable.